Erin O'Toole: Environmental policy

 On carbon pricing, O'Toole would create an alternative system in addition to the current federal carbon tax for consumers which would put a surcharge on carbon into a "low carbon savings account", a tax-free savings account to be used on purchases to make consumers more environmentally friendly.
 Provincial governments would be allowed to choose between the two systems.
 The surcharge O'Toole proposes is lower than that of the Trudeau government and O'Toole plans to offset that by other measures such as requiring 30 percent of light vehicles to be free of pollutants by 2030.

-O'Toole's climate plan proposes to continue taxing industry and does plan to raise the tax on industry as much as Trudeau intends to.
+O'Toole's climate plan proposed to continue taxing industry and planned to raise the tax on industry as much as Trudeau intended to.
 He has said climate change is a global problem which requires a global solution.
-O'Toole has committed to meeting Canada's Paris Agreement targets and has said he will partner with the provinces to do so.
+O'Toole committed to meeting Canada's Paris Agreement targets and has said he will partner with the provinces to do so.
 He supports net-zero emissions legislation as long as he considers it to "support Canadian industry" and has stated that he would like to partner with and pressure organizations to lower their emissions, including helping oil companies become carbon neutral.
-During his 2021 election campaign, O'Toole stated he would revert back to earlier emissions targets, stating Trudeau has no plan to bring emissions down to more recent targets.
+During his 2021 election campaign, O'Toole stated he would revert to earlier emissions targets, stating Trudeau has no plan to bring emissions down to more recent targets.

 O'Toole supports ending Canada's energy imports from outside North America.
 He supports pipeline construction, arguing they "ignite" Canada's economy, though he has said that the proposed Energy East pipeline will not be constructed.
 He opposes the Oil Tanker Moratorium Act, the Impact Assessment Act and the Canadian Energy Regulator Act.
 He would introduce a National Strategic Pipelines Act to speed up approvals of pipelines deemed to be in Canada's national interest and repeal the related legislation introduced by the Trudeau government.

 On March 20, 2021, O'Toole attempted to convince members to support a more serious agenda aimed at curbing climate change, saying that he did not want his candidates to be labelled as climate change deniers.
 Despite this, the party's base rejected a motion adding "we recognize that climate change is real.
 The Conservative Party is willing to act", with 54% of delegates voting against it.